Responsible office: Office of the Registrar

 Mount Holyoke Retirees, Emeriti, Employees, and Their Qualifying Dependents

 Employees of the College, their qualifying dependents, and Mount Holyoke retirees and emeriti are eligible to audit one course per semester.
 They must qualify by submitting an employee course registration form to the Human Resources Office.
 The form is available from the HR Office and requires the signature of the course instructor to confirm his/her approval of the audit and that space is available.
-For full information on qualifying, see HR's webpage: Attending Classes at MHC.
+For full information on qualifying, see HR's Tuition Benefits page.
 Once HR has approved the form (and the additional audit fee paid to the Cashier if the course is PE, beginning language, Dance or Studio Art), bring the form to the Registrar's Office.

 Community Residents and Mount Holyoke Alumnae